 In the lead up to the World Cup, the BBC promised ‘tens of thousands’ of viewers would be able to access each UHD stream on a first-come, first-served basis - and it delivered.
 According to the BBC’s hot-off-the-press stats (which you can see in more detail here) the peak audience was 60,300 on 7th July, for the Sweden vs England quarter-final and day six of Wimbledon combined.

-Of course, the future of BBC’s 4K trials will be determined by feedback and, whether you ask the BBC yourself or scour Twitter, you’ll see the iPlayer-hosted broadcasts have received some generally positive feedback - most notably for the quality of the picture.
-We were certainly impressed.
+Of course, the future of BBC’s 4K trials will be determined by ongoing feedback and, whether you ask the BBC yourself or scroll back through Twitter, you’ll see the iPlayer-hosted broadcasts have received some generally positive feedback - most notably for the quality of the picture.
+We were certainly impressed with its obvious superiority over the HD broadcast.
 However, the bag of reviews was inevitably mixed, with some viewers experiencing some teething issues…

-One of those was around delays and buffering - and it’s something the BBC was not only well aware of, but was making on-the-go fixes.
+One of those was around delays and buffering - and it’s something the BBC was not only well aware of but making on-the-go fixes to smoothen out.

 “The biggest change we made was in the delay.
 Latency comes from the streaming side - it’s in the stream technologies that we use [on iPlayer].
 You have four-second [content] segments travelling around the networks and they buffer in various places and processes,” Phil explains.